jmvanel/semantic_forms/scala/forms_play/README.md

 # Vocabulary for forms

-At one point it will be useful to also introduce in place of FA an RDF vocabulary for forms, perhaps reusing Fresnel;
+It will be useful to introduce upstream of the FA (Abstract Form) in class FormModule.FormSyntax an RDF vocabulary for forms, perhaps reusing Fresnel;
 see a first attempt :
 [vocabulary/forms.owl.ttl](../../vocabulary/forms.owl.ttl)